auth0-samples/auth0-ios-swift-native-social-samples/00-login-facebook/Pods/Auth0/README.md

 YOUR_BUNDLE_IDENTIFIER://YOUR_AUTH0_DOMAIN/ios/YOUR_BUNDLE_IDENTIFIER/callback
 ```

-e.g. If your bundle identifier was `com.company.myapp` and your Auth0 domain was `company.auth0.com` then this value would be
+e.g. If your bundle identifier was `com.company.myapp` and your Auth0 domain was `company.auth0.com`, then this value would be:

 ```text
 com.company.myapp://company.auth0.com/ios/com.company.myapp/callback